Tom Atwood: Kings in Their Castles

 Atwood was widely acclaimed for Kings in Their Castles (University of Wisconsin Press, 2005), a collection of 71 photographs which featured gay urban American men, mainly New Yorkers, photographed in their domestic environments.
 Atwood worked for four years on the project, relying on word-of-mouth among New York friends to help find compelling subjects and to convince prominent cultural figures to participate.
 "I like photos chock-full of visual information," Atwood has said, adding that he prefers to capture individuals doing everyday activities and "in spaces that are built up over time, where everything has meaning to the person."
 Subjects included the playwright Edward Albee, photographed in his New York City living room playing a miniature piano, filmmaker John Waters, photographed packing plastic food into a suitcase, fashion designer Todd Oldham in his Pennsylvania treehouse, and drag queen Mother Flawless Sabrina (Jack Doroshow) using duct tape to give herself a facelift.
 Artists Ross Bleckner, Thomas Lanigan-Schmidt and Tobi Wong, choreographer Tommy Tune, creative director Simon Doonan, composers David del Tredici and Ned Rorem, club DJ Junior Vasquez, director Joel Schumacher, drag queen Hedda Lettuce (Steven Polito), U.S. Representative Sean Patrick Maloney, and writers John Ashbery, Michael Cunningham, Richard Howard, Andrew Solomon and Edmund White also figure in the collection.
 Charles Kaiser contributed the book's introductory essay.

 "The art books I had seen about gay men were all nudes on the beach or romping through the forest," Atwood told The Los Angeles Times.
 "I wanted this to be more about people as human beings, their idiosyncrasies, their daily lives."

 Kings & Queens in Their Castles

-Atwood's forthcoming book, Kings & Queens in Their Castles, will be published in 2017 by art book publisher Damiani.
-Called "the most ambitious photo series ever" of LGBTQ subjects, the book expands on Atwood's earlier concept to include new portraits of some 160 lesbians and gay men, as well as members of the bisexual and transgender community, of whom about 60 are well-known figures.
+Atwood's book, Kings & Queens in Their Castles, was published in 2017 by art book publisher Damiani.
+Called "the most ambitious photo series ever" of LGBTQ subjects, the book expanded on Atwood's earlier concept to include new portraits of some 160 lesbians and gay men, as well as members of the bisexual and transgender community, of whom about 60 are well-known figures.
 Lesser-known individuals include baristas, lawyers, and drag queens.
 Subjects were photographed in 30 different U.S. states.